Insólita Premium Tour

 We approached the entrance to the Montañas del Fuego (Fire Mountains) from the direction of Tinajo, the roads were empty except for a group of cyclists, after stopping at the kiosk to pay our entry we followed the road to the parking area and were directed straight onto one of the coaches preparing to depart.
 There is plenty to see on the tour from either side of the coach but my favourite is a window seat on the left hand side as you walk down the isle.

-The coaches have changed since my last trip, they are now a dull burnt orange in colour and blend into the landscape beautifully.
+The coaches are a dull burnt orange in colour and blend into the landscape beautifully.
 The buses are clean and comfortable, the drivers expertly manoeuvre these vehicles around the 14km of twists and turns, stopping in all the right places with enough time for everyone to capture the scenery on their cameras, videos and phones.

 We are on a continuous single lane track, there is a commentary in Spanish, English and German explaining the history of the eruptions from 1730 – 1736 complete with dramatic music.